dhowland/EasyAVR/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

+I recently upgraded to a newer version and now the keyboard doesn't work in Windows.
+    Sometimes Windows gets confused when the USB endpoints are changed around.
+    You can either remove the keyboard in the "devices" control panel and reconnect it, or you can simply move it to a different usb port.
+If neither is an option, you can work around the problem by disabling NKRO.

 I get a runtime error, "The program can't start because MSVCP100.dll is missing from your computer."
     Install the Visual Studio 2010 redistributable package for x86 from Microsoft_.